- Learning Solutions

 Organizations often find themselves developing training materials for different formats or using different sources.
 For instance, you may need to build an eLearning module from an existing classroom-based curriculum, or create a manual from an eLearning lesson.

-In this session, you will learn the process of creating content for multiple formats using existing tools and technologies for print, classroom-based, and online learning.
-A case-study approach will offer strategies, successes, lessons learned, and how to incorporate the ADDIE process in the workflow.
+In this session, you will learn the process of creating content for multiple formats using existing tools and technologies for print, classroom based, and online learning.
+The session will use a case study approach that offers strategies, successes, and lessons learned.
+You will also learn how to incorporate the ADDIE process on the workflow.

 In this session, you will learn: